As a sole trader, you are your business – meaning that your business finances are an extension of sorts of your personal finances.

 Consider the overheads too, such as rent for an office space, utility bills, or any software subscriptions that keep your business running smoothly.

 If your business has seasonal highs and lows, budgeting is even more important.
 For example, a landscaping business often sees an increase in demand during the spring and summer months when people are eager to spruce up their gardens.
 During these busy periods, income is typically higher, so it’s crucial to budget wisely.
-Set aside a portion of those earnings to cover quieter months, like winter, when demand might drop off.
+You can set aside a portion of those earnings to cover quieter months, like winter, when demand might drop off.

 By having these dual budgets, you’ll have a clear picture of where your money needs to go, keeping both your personal life and business ambitions ticking along nicely.